 See the Officers Page for election results, Financial Reports and 2016 Business Meeting Minutes.

 * Call for Papers: LONDON CALLING: LAWRENCE AND THE METROPOLIS,

 * Call for Papers: “D. H. Lawrence’s Utopian and Dystopian Obsessions” at the South Atlantic Modern Language Association 88th Conference November 4–6, 2016, at the Hyatt Regency Jacksonville Riverfront in Jacksonville, Florida.

 * Call for Papers: 2017 MLA Conference in Philadelphia, PA.
-Themes: Lawrence and the ‘New Modernisms’ & Conrad and Lawrence at Sea.
+Themes: Lawrence and the ‘New Modernisms’.
 Deadlines: March 1, 2016

 * Call for Papers: Paris 30th International Lawrence Conference in 2016